polarofficial/polar-ble-sdk/README.md

 #### H10 heart rate sensor available data types
 * From version 3.0.35 onwards.
 Available later.
 * Heart rate as beats per minute.
 RR Interval in ms and 1/1024 format.
 * Electrocardiography (ECG) data in µV.
+Default epoch for timestamp is 1.1.2000
 * Accelerometer data with samplerates of 25Hz, 50Hz, 100Hz and 200Hz and range of 2G, 4G and 8G.
 Axis specific acceleration data in mG.
+Default epoch for timestamp is 1.1.2000
 * Start and stop of internal recording and request for internal recording status.
 Recording supports RR, HR with one second sampletime or HR with five second sampletime.
 * List, read and remove for stored internal recording (sensor supports only one recording at the time).